ArVerify/arverify-node/README.md

 ## Deploying to Heroku

 Use the following commands to run an AuthNode in Heroku.
-Make sure that you have Heroku and Docker installed on your machine.
+Make sure, that you have Heroku and Docker installed on your machine.

 ```sh
 heroku container:login